tfsec/tfsec.github.io/_docs/azure/storage/enforce-https.md

 ---
-title: azure-storage-enforce-https - Storage accounts should be configured to only accept transfers that are over secure connections
+title: Storage accounts should be configured to only accept transfers that are over secure connections
+shortcode: azure-storage-enforce-https
+legacy: AZU014
 summary: Storage accounts should be configured to only accept transfers that are over secure connections
 resources: [azurerm_storage_account]
-permalink: /docs/azure/azure-storage-enforce-https/
+permalink: /docs/azure/storage/enforce-https/
+redirect_from:
+  - /docs/azure/AZU014/
 ---

 ### Explanation